 Daily Processing Dreams

-Also known as factual dreams, these involve revisiting and processing events from the day, often in a fragmented manner.
+Also known as factual dreams, these dreams involve revisiting and analyzing events from the day, especially those that were repetitive or required prolonged concentration.
+They are often a collection of fragmented experiences rather than laden with profound meaning, representing the brain's processing of information.

 -